All-water supercapacitor enabled by 1-nm clay channels: Funding

 \section{Funding}

 Y.T. acknowledges the financial support from the Swiss National Science Foundation through the National Centre of Competence in Research Bio-Inspired Materials and Grant No. 200021-192037.
 A.Ra. and T.H.C. acknowledge funding from the European Research Council (grant 101020445—2D-LIQUID).
 S.B. and L.L. are grateful for the financial support provided by the Swiss National Science Foundation (grant No. 200021-204099, Division II).
 Funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in the DFG Graduate School GRK 2462 ‘Processes in natural and technical Particle-Fluid-Systems (PintPFS)’ (Project No. 390794421) is gratefully acknowledged.
-G.T. acknowledges support from the SNSF Eccellenza Grant 194181 and the SNSF Starting Grant 211695
+G.T. acknowledges support from the SNSF Eccellenza Grant 194181 and the SNSF Starting Grant 211695.
+V.A. acknowledges Joachim Herz Stiftung for financial support of the group (Project No. T-ZW-M02-JHS-2401), including "BlueBattery" project (Project No. T-ZW-M02-JHS-2601).
+P.H. and V.A. acknowledge the Cluster of Excellence EXC 3120 "BlueMat: Water-Driven Materials."